clevelanda1/HackerNews/README.md

 > The basic algorithm divides points by a power of the time since a story was submitted.
 Comments in threads are ranked the same way.
 Other factors affecting rank include user flags, anti-abuse software, software which demotes overheated discussions, account or site weighting, and moderator action.

-Given the system Hacker News uses to support its community, our analysis will be based off the part of the algorithm dealing with the comments.

 ## FAQs

 Without further information being provided about the Hacker News website or how it functions in terms of how users interact with one another.
 Check out the [frequently asked questions](https://news.ycombinator.com/newsfaq.html) page for more details.